ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 compare aggregate reports from before and after the p= value was changed and pct= was included in the DMARC policy record with a value of "0", but the data was there.
-Consequently, knowing how much mail was subject to possible DMARC failure due to lack of RFC5322.From header rewriting by intermediaries could assist the Domain Owner in choosing whether or not to proceed from an applied policy of p=none to p=quarantine or p=reject.
+Consequently, knowing how much mail was subject to possible DMARC failure due to a lack of RFC5322.From header rewriting by intermediaries could assist the Domain Owner in choosing whether or not to proceed from an applied policy of p=none to p=quarantine or p=reject.
 Armed with this knowledge, the Domain Owner could make an informed decision